IndiePass/indiepass-android/README.md

 An app with extensions for sharing information to micropub endpoints and reading from microsub endpoints.

-BEWARE: This is still in extreme alpha, so things might break.
+This is still in alpha, so things might break.

-As soon as an alpha state is reached, we'll start deploying alpha releases.
+If you want to help testing out, ping me (swentel) on one of the #IndieWeb channels on irc.freenode.net or send me a message through my contact form at https://realize.be/contact You need an email address connected with Google.

 ## Current functionality